 Many pests thrive in the rainy weather.
 Insects like mosquitoes breed when it is wet because they need standing water to lay their eggs.
 Places like puddles, flower pots, birdbaths, and other containers filled with water make great spots for eggs.
 Heavy rainfall encourages other pests to breed, especially fleas and ticks.
 Heavy rain can also raise issues when keeping pests out of your home.
 The tiniest cracks in the foundation or siding will cause insects and pests to seek shelter inside your home during the rainy weather.

 Pest infestations should be treated quickly to prevent any damages made inside and outside your home.
 Tee Time offers many solutions to lawn care problems from too much rain, including pest control services, from controlling pesky mosquitoes, fleas and ticks, to controlling ants, spiders, millipedes, and everything in between.

 Plant roots need air to survive and flourish.
-When there is too much water in the soil, plant roots do not receive the air they need to grow.
+When there is too much water in the soil due to heavy rainfall, plant roots do not receive the air they need to grow.
 A typical result of this is that plants begin to turn yellow, drop leaves, wither, and die.
 Lawns will typically show spotty areas of dead grass.